junrong-jr/Blockchain_project/README.md

 - A way to verify the trade mining incentive recipient list and recipient amount.
 - A way for incentive recipients to claim their rewards.
 - A trade mining epoch of every 2 weeks, where rewards are calculated over an epoch. \
-Bonuses / Nice to haves:
+*Bonuses / Nice to haves:*
 - A sound trade mining reward mechanism design and gas-optimized distribution method.
 - Documentation of the TradiningMiningReward contract’s specs.
 - Tests must be written in Typescript.

+## Project Approach & Design Explanation
+Our Trade mining smart contract would reward users with Pendle tokens for each transaction they make on Pendle’s AMM.
+We were told to spefically target the swapExactIn and swapExactOut functions on Pendle’s AMM.
+Meaning our smart contract would trigger within the swapExactIn and swapExactOut transactions the user makes. \
+The amount of Pendle token reward will be calculated with a formula that would be publicise.